astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 Raises the
 [](#E-xyLOGIX-Core-Debug-ServiceFlowHelper-DebuggerStartPending 'xyLOGIX.Core.Debug.ServiceFlowHelper.DebuggerStartPending')
 event
 prior to actually breaking into the debugger.
-This helpful to run, e.g., service configuration code, prior to the operation.
+This is helpful to run, e.g., service configuration code, prior to the operation.

 <a name='T-xyLOGIX-Core-Debug-SetLog'></a>